HazyResearch/deepdive/doc/faq.md

 - Set the JVM heap size using the `-Xmx` option flag
 - If the errors happens while executing an extractor, try decreasing the input or output batch size for your extractors
 - If the errors happens during sampling, try setting the JVM heap size for the sampler using the `-Xmx` option flag

+### How can I debug extractors?

+If you print to *stderr* instead of *stdout* the messages will appear in the log file.